peer-open-source/xara-docs/source/user/manual/model/pattern/groundmotion/groundMotion.rst

 Plain Ground Motion
 """""""""""""""""""

-Each GroundMotion object is associated with a number of TimeSeries objects, which define the acceleration, velocity and displacement records for that ground motion.
+Each GroundMotion is associated with a number of TimeSeries objects, which define the acceleration, velocity and displacement records for that ground motion.
 The particular form of the command is as follows:

 .. function:: groundMotion $gmTag Plain <-accel $tsTag> <-vel $tsTag> <-disp $tsTag> <-int (IntegratorType intArgs)> <-fact $cFactor>)